Samwalton9/CustomsBot/README.md

 ### Config

 Rename `config.json.in` to `config.json` and fill out the required fields before running.
+Every field (including IDs) should be a string.

 ### Permissions